Adding clarity to your journey.

 Please ask the staff.
 It may be possible for someone close to you to accompany you to the start of the procedure.
 In the case of a general anaesthetic he or she may be allowed to stay until you are asleep.

-Get in touch.
+call now to book an appointment Questions?
+Just ask.
 Talk to our helpful team or book a consultation with Mr Lucian Ion.
 Call 0207 486 7757